 Crossing the ball from distance

 Usually crossing the ball from distance allows the GK to come out and win it.
 In these situations try to cross the ball further out closer to the pk spot or 18.
 This way it doesn’t allow or give the goalie confidence to come out for the ball.
 Yes, many goals are scored at the 6 yard box, but if you cross the ball in that area slow the goalkeeper will get it being so close to them.

 Panic mode in the penalty area

 Think about positive thoughts of you getting the ball and scoring so many different types of goals.
 Also practice these same thoughts, like breakaway’s, turning to shoot, finishing crosses and easy tap-ins.

 Defenders at the higher levels

 I remember going from college to professional soccer.
 I was in pre-season camp with the then current MLS champs [Kansas City].
 During a moment in the game when I won a ball, I started to dribble up like I did in college.
-I remember as I was doing that one of the players on my team said something like “Give me the ball and stay back, you already did your job.”
-At that moment I realized that I have to change how I have played my whole life.
+One of the veteran players [Cisco Gomez] on my team said something like “Give me the ball and stay back, you already did your job.”
+At that moment I realized that I have to change how I play.

 Defend the full 90 minutes

 Just the other day I was watching a high school game, as one of my long time friends kids was playing in the same town I live.
 I used to train the kid, so I wanted to show support.
 The team lost the game, but played well.
 They made 1 mistake in the back, where most goals are scored and it cost them.
 So all the good stuff that defender did, doesn’t matter because he made a mistake in the wrong part of the field.